tigerai-tech/coze-plug-http-web-spider/tools/simple_page_parse.md

 # 🌐 HWS Web Scraper Plugin

-This plugin allows you to extract **specific values** from structured JSON embedded in webpages, such as exchange rates or product data.
+> This plugin allows you to extract html element values in webpages.

 ---